Page title

 2 or more bodies corporate and 2 or more natural persons2 people nominated with support of the majority of owners/occupiers

-This means for example where a property is owned by a body corporate and a natural person, the body corporate needs to nominate its 2 electors, then those 2 electors, and the natural person may nominate 2 of the 3 to vote on behalf of the owners.
-For this purpose, the forms 2, 2B and 2C would need to be completed (see forms below).
+This means for example where a property is owned by a body corporate and a natural person, the body corporate needs to nominate its two nominees, then those two nominees, and the natural person may nominate two of the three to vote on behalf of the co-owners.
+For this purpose, the forms 2, 2B and 2C (Appendix 1) would need to be completed.

 2.5.
 Body corporate nominees

-In relation to the ownership or occupation of properties by companies and associations, section 4.31(1G) of the LG Act provides that:
+In relation to the ownership or occupation of properties by companies and associations, from 1 February 2025, section 4.31(1G) and (1GA) of the LG Act provides that:

 The following are examples of a body corporate: